Uberi/University-Notes/PHIL110A/PHIL110A.md

 **Pirrhonian skepticism** is skepticism with a point in mind - not doubting for the sake of doubting.
 Skepticism is simply the doubting of knowledge.
 It follows two rules:

 * Acceptance of appearances qua appearances - what is presented before the mind must be accepted; it cannot be doubted what a person thinks they are thinking of.
 If someone says they saw a ghost, it must be accepted that they think they saw a ghost.
 There is first person authority - one is the authority on what oneself thinks.
 * A method of opposition.
 Either stating that the world doesn't actually exist, or that there is an alternative explanation for what they think.
-If someone says they saw a ghost, a Pirrhonian skeptic might say it was a man with a sheet, or that the world does not exist for ghosts to be seen in.
+If someone says they saw a ghost, a Pirrhonian skeptic might say it was a man with a sheet, or that the world does not exist for ghosts to be seen in, rather than doubting that the someone thinks they saw a ghost.

 Descartes wants to be a realist - to have what he sees in his mind be the same as what is out there.
 To do this, it is necessary to test everything he knows.